wolivera/kubrick-multimodal-agent/README.md

 ## 🖊️ What you'll learn
 * Learn how to use Pixeltable for multimodal data processing and stateful agents

-* Create complex MCP servers using FastMCP: expose resources, prompts and tools
+* Create complex MCP servers using FastMCP: expose resources, prompts, and tools

 * Apply prompt versioning to your MCP server (instead of defining the prompts in the Agent API)